 Your application will be assessed by the Swedish Energy Agency.
 The assessment takes into account the views of an expert group that acts in an advisory capacity to the Swedish Energy Agency.
 It is the version of the application that you submitted before the closing date for the call that is assessed.
-We may request that you supplement your application if we find reason to do so.
+We may ask you to supplement the application if we deem this necessary.